ajgoward/Daddies_recipes_MS3/README.md

 ### Media
 * lighthouse testing - https://web.dev/measure/?gclid=Cj0KCQjwuJz3BRDTARIsAMg-HxU3cY1mcAGoQ3I6EiLsIYgKsC9VLXVIW1FDcZM3Vjuj-Dkncprhz38aAh-bEALw_wcB
-* I received my images from USPLASH which is a free image downloader - https://unsplash.com/
+* I received my images from USPLASH which is a free image downloader and google image search - https://unsplash.com/
 * Responsive image for README - http://techsini.com/multi-mockup/index.php

 * Colors – I used this website for the navbar it is a website you can get the html code of an image https://html-color-codes.info/colors-from-image/.